flatironinstitute/sciware/40_SummerIntro/cli-exercises.md

 -rw-rw-r-- 1 jsoules jsoules    0 Jun 11 11:48 myfile_01.txt
 ```
 - `dir1` is a directory so the first character is a `d`
   - `myfile_01.txt` is a file, so it's a `-`
 - `dir1` has e`x`ecute permissions for everyone
   - You can't enter or see into a directory without execute permissions

-### Challenge of Execution
+### Executing Successfully

-- Most shell commands are actually running executable files
+- Most shell commands are actually executable files
   - binary files: treated as compiled code
-  - text files: treated as list of shell commands to run
+  - text files: human-readable list of shell commands to run
   - (This makes it easy to combine multi-step procedures)
-- But this only works for *executable* files
+- But this only works for files with *executable* permissions
   - If a file isn't executable, it can't be run
 - Tab autocomplete is aware of context
   - Q: What happens when you type `M` and hit tab?